ucfcbb/RaPID2/README.md

 #### Building on Windows with Visual Studio

-If you are using a Windows machine with Visual Studio installed, you can build RaPID v2 for most operating system (Windows, Linux, or macOS) using the .NET SDK's cross-platform capabilities.
+If you are using a Windows machine with Visual Studio installed, you can build RaPID2 for most operating system (Windows, Linux, or macOS) using the .NET SDK's cross-platform capabilities.
 Visual Studio supports multi-target builds and publishing for different platforms.

 For instructions on publishing to other operating systems, refer to the official Microsoft documentation:
 https://learn.microsoft.com/en-us/dotnet/core/deploying/